What is metatarsus adductus in children?

 What are the symptoms of metatarsus adductus in a child?

 A child with MTA has a forefoot that turns inward.
-He or she may walk or run with
+They may walk or run with the feet

-the feet turned inward instead of straight.
-This is commonly called in-toeing or being
+turned inward instead of straight.
+This is commonly called in-toeing or being "pigeon-toed."

 How is metatarsus adductus diagnosed in a child?